metomi/rose/sphinx/api/macros.rst

 these methods so, for example, a macro might be both a validator and a transformer.

-These methods should accept two :py:class:`rose.config.ConfigNode` (api docs) instances as arguments - one is the configuration, and one is the metadata configuration that provides information about the configuration items.
+These methods should accept two :py:class:`rose.config.ConfigNode` instances as arguments - one is the configuration, and one is the metadata configuration that provides information about the configuration items.